lgw2/lgw2.github.io/_teaching/csci112-spring-2023/classwork/classwork14.md

 * In `swap.c`, fill in the code described under `TODO`.

-### Hints
-* You can check that you will get full credit for this assignment by compiling your program, running it and saving its output to a file, and comparing that file to the example output.
-Specifically, do:
+## Autograder

+You can run the autograder yourelf by running
 ```
-gcc -o exe -Wall swap.c
-./exe < /public/classwork/week9/mon/example_input.txt > output.txt
-diff -w -i ~/classwork/week9/mon/output.txt /public/classwork/week9/mon/expected_output.txt
+bash /public/classwork/week9/mon/autograder.sh
 ```
-You will see any warnings during compilation and any differences between your output and the expected output on the screen.
-If nothing happens, the content of your output file exactly matches the expected content and there were no warnings when compiling.
-As long as your file is in the correct place and named correctly,  this means that you will get full credit for the assignment.
+There will be some output and the `autograder.txt` file will be created or replaced.

 ## Grading turnaround

-Preliminary results via autograder will be present in the appropriate classwork directory in the `autograder.txt`, refreshed every 5 minutes from 8am to 11am on the class day, and then every hour until 6am the following day.
+Preliminary results via autograder will be present in the appropriate classwork directory in the `autograder.txt`, refreshed every hour from 8am until am the following day.
 The 6am run is the final grade.
 Scores will be uploaded to D2L by the next class period.